The Meccawe Club was founded in 1900, and the Clubhouse was moved to its current site in 1904. Rates: $5/night, guests $10/night.

 Outdoor spotlights light the parking lot at night — otherwise there are few lights to affect your view of the night sky.

 There are Adirondack chairs and and picnic tables on the lawn overlooking the pond.
-A small shed houses a pair of bathrooms, and an outdoor sink is available for cleaning and bagging your catch.
+A small shed houses a bathroom and a laundry room, and an outdoor sink is available for cleaning and bagging your catch.
 Large areas of mowed open lawn allow space for members to set up games such as badminton and croquet.

 Our full-time Club Managers, Mike Jones and Mary Dumas, are in residence from April through October.
 Members serve as volunteer caretakers eight weekends during the season.